IQSS/dataverse/doc/sphinx-guides/source/api/client-libraries.rst

 Go
 --
-https://github.com/libis/rdm-dataverse-go-api is go API library that can be used in your project by simply adding it in the `go.mod` file as `github.com/libis/rdm-dataverse-go-api` dependency.
-See also the GitHub page for more detail and usage examples.
+https://github.com/libis/rdm-dataverse-go-api is Go API library that can be used in your project by simply adding ``github.com/libis/rdm-dataverse-go-api`` as a dependency in your ``go.mod`` file.
+See the GitHub page for more details and usage examples.

 Java
 ----